jhanink/javascript-things/README.md

   a(); // -> "a"
   b(); // -> TypeError: b is not a function

+  // for this function definition,
-  // function a (declaration and definition) is hoisted function a() {
+  // both declaration and definition are hoisted function a() {
     console.log("a");
   }

+  // for this function expression,
-  // variable b (declaration) is hoisted, but not the value var b = function() {
+  // only the declaration is hoisted var b = function() {
     console.log("b");
   }